meilisearch/documentation/learn/advanced/asynchronous_operations.md

 }
 ```

 Later, you check the request's status one more time.
-It was successfully processed:
+It was successfully processed and the status is `succeeded`:

 ```json
 {